Research team featuring CMU faculty, students wins SOSP 2024 Distinguished Artifact Award

 “Our results indicate that Verus requires less effort than (and reports verification results far faster than) comparable prior tools.
 We’re excited to keep improving Verus and see what the broader community builds with it,” said Parno.

-Sponsored by the Association of Computing Machinery (ACM) Special Interest Group on Operating Systems (SIGOPS), SOSP is the world's premier forum for researchers, developers, programmers, and teachers of computer systems technology.
+Sponsored by the Association of Computing Machinery (ACM) Opens in new window Special Interest Group on Operating Systems (SIGOPS) Opens in new window, SOSP is the world's premier forum for researchers, developers, programmers, and teachers of computer systems technology.
 Academic and industrial participants present research and experience papers that cover the full range of theory and practice of computer systems software.